Nano in 5 minutes#

 tf.keras.Sequential for integrating our optimizations.

-For example, you can conduct a multi-instance training using the following code:
+For example, you can conduct a multi-instance training using the following lines of code:

 import tensorflow as tf from bigdl.nano.tf.keras import Sequential mnist = tf.keras.datasets.mnist (x_train, y_train),(x_test, y_test) = mnist.load_data() x_train, x_test = x_train / 255.0, x_test / 255.0 model = Sequential([ tf.keras.layers.Flatten(input_shape=(28, 28)), tf.keras.layers.Dense(128, activation='relu'), tf.keras.layers.Dropout(0.2), tf.keras.layers.Dense(10, activation='softmax') ]) model.compile(optimizer='adam', loss='sparse_categorical_crossentropy', metrics=['accuracy']) model.fit(x_train, y_train, epochs=5, num_processes=4)